Friis transmission equation

 The Friis transmission formula is used in telecommunications engineering, equating the power at the terminals of a receive antenna as the product of power density of the incident wave and the effective aperture of the receiving antenna under idealized conditions given another antenna some distance away transmitting a known amount of power.
 The formula was presented first by Danish-American radio engineer Harald T. Friis in 1946.
 The formula is sometimes referenced as the Friis transmission equation.

 Friis' original formula

 Friis' original idea behind his transmission formula was to dispense with the usage of directivity or gain when describing antenna performance.
-In their place is the descriptor of antenna capture area as one of two important parts of the transmission formula that characterizes the behavior of a free-space radio circuit.
+In their place is the descriptor of antenna aperture area as one of two important parts of the transmission formula that characterizes the behavior of a free-space radio circuit.

 This leads to his published form of his transmission formula: